What Is Business Sustainability?

 No single business can be sustainable – only groups of organizations.
 Every individual business consumes resources and creates waste.
 By working with other organizations, a business can use another organization’s waste as inputs for its own production processes and sell its waste for others’ production processes – for example, a grocery store’s leftover fruit becoming a juice bar’s inputs.

 This reuse is often called the circular economy, and I see it as our best pathway for business sustainability.
-Not only does this reduce natural resource extraction, it reduces waste generation.
+Not only does this reduce natural resource extraction, but it also reduces waste generation.
 And to make it even more attractive, if done right, it generates economic value.

 Ambitious?
 Yes.
 Impossible?
 No.